codephilwrites/codephilwrites.github.io/README.md

 - YMMV - Your mileage may vary (outcomes can vary depending on circumstances, personal preferences, or luck)
 - AFAIK - As far as I know
 - IIRC - If I remember correctly
 - EGF - Engineering Governance Framework (a Specsavers term)
+- JSYK - Just So You Know
+- AFK - Away From Keyboard
 ---

 ## 🧑🏻‍💼 What I Do & How I Think